kLabUM/rrcf/paper/paper.md

  conventional methods are not suited for streaming data [@guha_2016_robust].
- Methods such as isolation forest [@liu_2012_isolation] and local outlier factor detection [@breunig_2000_lof] must reconstruct the entire model when a new data point is added, while methods such as replicator neural networks and one-class support vector machines must be retrained if the distribution of the input data changes over time.
-Second, many existing algorithms fail to detect anomalies in the presence of duplicates or near-duplicates--a phenomenon known as "outlier masking" [@guha_2016_robust].
+ Methods such as isolation forest [@liu_2012_isolation] and local outlier factor detection [@breunig_2000_lof] must reconstruct the entire model when a new data point is added, while methods such as replicator neural networks [@williams_2002_comparative] and one-class support vector machines [@tax_2004_support] must be retrained if the distribution of the input data changes over time.
+Second, many existing algorithms fail to detect anomalies in the presence of duplicates or near-duplicates---a phenomenon known as "outlier masking" [@guha_2016_robust].
 Finally, existing algorithms often struggle to detect outliers in high-dimensional data, especially in the presence of "irrelevant dimensions" that offer little relevant information to the outlier